Quick start

 externalProductId,externalStoreLocationId,quantity,valueCents,currency,location{aisle,bay,shelf}.

-Weighted Items
+Weighted items

 For variable-weight products (produce, deli items, etc.):- Set the product attribute to

-WEIGHTEDin your product catalog - Use
+WEIGHTEDin your product catalog - Set per-unit pricing on the store inventory entry’s

-details.weightedItemInfo.valueCentsPerMeasurementUnitfor per-unit pricing (e.g., price per pound)
+details.weightedItemInfo.valueCentsPerMeasurementUnit(e.g., price per pound)

-Rate Limits
+Rate limits

 - 10 requests per second per organization